exonum/exonum-doc/src/home/glossary.md

 [public key](#public-key).
 A signature can be verified against this public key and the signed message, thus providing message *authenticity* (i.e., the message comes from a specific source) and *integrity* (the message is not modified after being signed).
-Ed5519 signatures are universally verifiable, meaning that the verifier doesn’t need to know any additional information to verify a signature.
+Ed25519 signatures are universally verifiable, meaning that a verifier doesn’t need to know any additional information to verify a signature.

 !!! summary "Implementation details"